nschan/nf-arassembly/README.md

 Assembly pipeline for arabidopsis genomes from nanopore sequencing.

-Genome assembly using flye, qc using quast (also works for other species), polish with pilon and / or medaka, scaffold using ragtag, SLR, LINKS or longstitch.
+Genome assembly using porechop, flye, qc using quast (also works for other species), polish with pilon and / or medaka, scaffold using ragtag, LINKS or longstitch.

 # Parameters